How Italians Do Christmas: The Italian Christmas Foods You’ll Find on Every Table

 Hearty meat dishes

 We’re not finished.
-Normal Italian meals usually don’t include much meat—maybe one sausage a person, or a thin cutlet.
+Normal Italian meals usually don’t include much meat—maybe a sausage, or a thin cutlet.
 Christmas is an exception.
-Many families eat multiple carnivorous courses.
+When it comes to traditional Italian Christmas foods, many families eat multiple carnivorous courses.
 From the tortellini broth, there’s succulent boiled meat, called bollito, traditionally served with salsa verde (piquant green sauce) or mostarda (candied fruit in spiced syrup).
 Some type of roast is very common, like roast baby lamb in Rome, or a baroque faraona ripena (guinea fowl stuffed with ground meat and spices).
 And even after that, some families will have grilled sausages and chops.

 Dish of meat, french fries, and sauteed vegetables

-Meat dishes are an example of a typical second course.
+Meat dishes are a typical second course when it comes to traditional Christmas foods.

 Panettone and pandoro

-And, of course, there are desserts.
+And, of course, when talking about Italian Christmas foods, we can’t leave out the desserts.
 We don’t have the space to delve into the hundreds of traditional Italian Christmas sweets, but the two most common are panettone and pandoro.
 Both are sweet, bread-like cakes, boxes of which can be found stacked high in shops in the weeks before Christmas.
 The former originates in Milan, and is a fluffy cake, shaped a bit like an oversized muffin, dotted with dried fruit and raisins.
 The latter (literally, “golden bread”) is from Verona, star-shaped, with a moister, denser texture, usually served with powdered sugar.

 panettone on white plate